 Disclaimer

-Some information for you from our experience and many years of observations.
-We're not forcing you to do anything – just think about it.
+Here is some information for you based on our experience and many years of observations.
+We're not forcing you to change your habits immediately – just think about it.

 Pool